By Marcin Wojtyczka

 - If the MOB is conscious, approach the MOB upwind (1-2 boat lengths) and toss a retrieving line (lifesling or floating heaving line with a bowline).
 Watch out for any lines in the water and disengage the propeller when in doubt.
 If under sails, approach with the mainsail and control the speed using the spill and fill method (let the main out until it depowers and then before you lose all way, pull it back again in to maintain steerage).

 - Recover the MOB: pull the retrieving line to bring the MOB to the boat, tie a loop on the line (3-4 m up from the mob), attach a halyard to the loop and lift the mob onboard.
-Alternatively, tie a bowline at the end of the halyard and lasso the mob.
-An intermediate platform can be made with a rubber dinghy.
-A horizontal lift is preferred if possible, but in real life it’s very difficult to do if there are even the slightest waves.
+A horizontal lift is preferred to avoid secondary drowning and cardiac arrest.
+In real life it’s very difficult to do.
 The simplest method might be to put a line around legs and have someone pull that line as you winch the person up to make sure the position is more horizontal.

 - Apply first aid if required and call MRCC for medical advice.